Business Meal Deduction: What Counts & What Doesn’t

 Claiming a deduction is one thing, but proving it is another.
 If the IRS ever comes knocking, solid documentation is your best defense.
 Simply put, you need a clear paper trail that shows where your money went and why it was a necessary business expense.
 Keeping organized records isn’t just about compliance; it’s about building a strong financial foundation for your business.
 It helps you track spending, manage your budget, and make informed decisions.
 Let’s walk through the essential steps to document every food and beverage expense correctly, so you can claim your deductions with confidence.

-Save Every Receipt
+Keep Every Single Receipt

 This might sound basic, but it’s the most important rule.
 To prove your expenses are legitimate, you need to keep good records, and that starts with the receipt.
 Whether it’s a paper receipt from a restaurant or a digital one from a delivery app, save it.
 A credit card statement alone isn’t enough because it doesn’t show the itemized details of what you purchased.
 Make a habit of immediately snapping a photo of your paper receipts with your phone or using an expense-tracking app.
 This creates a digital backup and prevents you from losing a shoebox full of faded thermal paper by the time tax season rolls around.

-Note the Business Purpose
+Jot Down the Business Purpose

 Every business meal needs a “why.”
 A receipt proves you spent the money, but it doesn’t explain the business context.
 For every meal expense, you should get in the habit of noting the business purpose.
 What did you discuss?
 Was it a meeting to land a new client, a strategy session with a partner, or a planning lunch with your team?
 Be specific.
 On the back of the receipt or in your digital expense app, jot down a quick note like, “Lunch with Jane Doe to discuss Q3 marketing strategy” or “Team lunch to celebrate project launch.”
 This simple step connects the expense directly to your business operations.